dawsonblack/UIP/src/main/resources/ISSUES.md

         -reorganize images and have consistent names
-        -common name should be checked by default in search -get recaptcha to check properly in the backend -confirm password and password shouldn't show up on new register page
+        -common name should be checked by default in search -get recaptcha to check properly in the backend

 site key: 6LenvssnAAAAAJOhnQQ3FEYuhRgx4kl-RDePeiRY
 secret key: 6LenvssnAAAAAEz8PzEcwBNTExH35bCuZiTywVDE